 MOB: One more question on the Defra work.
 What do you feel were your biggest policy successes and what was the implementation of policies you oversaw from introduction to end like?

 GE: I still say that after all that time probably the biggest things that I did were the two flagship bills on agriculture and fisheries.
 At the time we’d been developing those bills, I’d been doing those briefs for the best part of four years and had campaigned to leave the European Union myself, based on my experience of working in Defra and seeing the EU law up close, and there’s quite a lot of hallmarks in those bills that are very much my own conclusions and thoughts.
-So, I think being able to craft those bills, get them through secondary reading, get them through committee stage, were the two most important legacies that I have.
+So, I think being able to craft those bills, get them through second reading, get them through committee stage, were the two most important legacies that I have.

 After that, there are a few other things, in particular the badger cull policy as part of the TB initiative which I inherited from Owen Paterson; a highly contentious, very difficult, quite painful policy in many ways, but it has been rolled out and we are now seeing where it first started a significant reduction in the incidence of the disease.
 As painful and difficult though that policy was, I think we’re seeing it start to work.